Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

-If you haven’t heard it yet, you will… any time a crew of BCBA®s or RBTs get together for drinks, start up a text chain, or gather up in an online forum, the topic of burnout is going to come up.
+If you haven’t heard it yet, you will.
+Any time a crew of BCBAs or RBTs gets together for drinks, starts up a text chain, or gathers in an online forum, the topic of burnout is going to come up.

-Burnout is an unfortunate reality in all sorts of behavioral and health care services.
+It makes sense.
 These are emotionally demanding jobs with big investments in clients and very draining interpersonal interactions.
-That means the field is becoming known for high turnover rates… not great for either clients or therapists.
+That’s why the field is becoming known for high turnover rates, which isn’t great for either clients or therapists.

 Should ABA Degree Programs Teach Strategies for Avoiding Practitioner Burnout?